Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers: Experiments

-As discussed in \S\ref{sec:Intro}, RALU is complementary to existing temporal acceleration and can be effectively combined.
-Tab.~\ref{tab:combine_caching} presents the quantitative results of integrating a caching-based technique into our RALU framework.
-This integration yields additional improvements in inference speed, while preserving high generation quality, as measured by both image quality and text alignment metrics.
+As mentioned in~\cref{sec:Intro}, RALU is complementary to temporal acceleration and can be combined. \cref{tab:combine_caching} (Top) presents the quantitative results of incorporating temporal acceleration methods (\textit{e.g.}, caching, forecasting) into the RALU framework.
+This integration yields additional improvements in speed up to 9.03$\times$ without any training.